Why has the institutional adoption of DeFi been slow?

 Another factor is technical complexity.
 Many DeFi protocols are complex and require a high degree of technical expertise to use.
 This can be a barrier for institutions that do not have the in-house resources to develop this expertise, or the opportunity cost of assigning valuable technical resources to investigate and build payment rail integrations.

 Finally, there is regulatory uncertainty.
 Because emerging DeFi payment rails are a new and evolving area, regulators are still working to understand it and develop a clear regulatory framework, and while all payment activity is currently captured in existing legislation, the overlap of using newer DeFi technology leaves potential users with more questions than answers.
 This uncertainty makes it difficult for institutions to start using DeFi protocols with confidence.
+(Read our post about upcoming cryptoasset regulations in the UK)

 And adopting new payment technologies is complex